-Here at Blervie House in Scotland, we place an A-Z Guide of Things To Do in every bedroom.
-Because there is such a choice of activities to do in this part of Scotland it is really hard to plan.
-To help you make the most of your stay and plan I have listed them all with links below.
+At Blervie House in Scotland, we place an A-Z Guide of Things To Do in every bedroom.
+Because there is such a choice of activities to do in this part of Scotland, it is tough planning how to fit it all in.

 If you are not sure where to start with your holiday planning?
-Just started thinking about visiting Scotland?
+I just started thinking about visiting Scotland?
 Not sure where to base yourself for a versatile holiday with lots of new experiences or even just the option to do nothing at all.

-Well if you are staying with us at Blervie House in Scotland you might find the following A-Z Guide of Things To Do the answer.
+If you are staying with us at Blervie House in Scotland, you might find the following A-Z Guide of Things To Do the answer.

-Few areas of Scotland offer such a wide and interesting range of attractions and historical interests as Moray and the North-Eastern coast of Scotland.
-Some of the following attractions are a little further afield but most can be reached in under an hours drive.
+Few areas of Scotland offer such a vast and exciting range of attractions and historical interests as Moray and the North-Eastern coast of Scotland.
+Some of the following attractions are further afield, but all are an hour’s drive.

 So in alphabetical order, have a look through and check out some of the activities that you might want to put on your must-do listing:

 - A for Adventure and Auroras – Find out more about White Water Rafting and Auroras here

-- B for Battlefields, Beaches, Black Isle, Books and Bridges – With such a choice a visit to Culloden Battlefield and a trip to a beach should be on your list – you just have to decide which one!
+- B for Balmoral, Battlefields, Beaches, Birding, Black Isle and Bridges – With such a choice, a visit to Culloden Battlefield and a trip to a beach should be on your list – you have to decide which one!

 - C is for Cairns, Cairngorms, Castles and Cycles – find out more

-- D for Distilleries, Dolphins and Driving Routes – not just whisky, we produce Gin too, don’t miss the Moray Firth Dolphins
+- D for Distilleries and Dolphins – not just whisky, we produce Gin too, don’t miss the Moray Firth Dolphins

 - E is for Elgin – our closest city and unmissable Elgin Cathedral

-- F for Festivals – Scotland excels at Festivals such as the Military Tattoo with have our own special Festivals too
+- F for Festivals, Findhorn, Forts and more– Scotland excels at Festivals such as the Military Tattoo and more

 - G is for Gin and Golf – Explore Scottish Gins and the Home of Golf and the reason for many people’s visit